hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ## Getting-started on GitHub

-You can sign up in [Github](https://github.com/).
+You can sign up in [GitHub](https://github.com/).
 Pick a nice name, then you can start your wonderful journey conquering the galaxy of data and codes.
 There are many useful learning materials and meaningful projects on the platform waiting for you to open it, many interesting stories to discover.

 ### Understand markdown

-Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform. - explanation by Github.
+Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform. - explanation by GitHub.
 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

-* Here is the official document of [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) in Github.
+* Here is the official document of [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) in GitHub.
 * Also, another good introduction of use of markdown [Markdown 基本语法](https://github.com/younghz/Markdown)

 ### Use GitHub issue tracker as a discussion forum